 When it hits me there really is only one thing I can do and that’s stop, rest and eat.
 I’ll usually find I need around 30-45 minutes after I’ve eaten something for my body to recover and start up again.
 Even then I’ll be looking for lunch to pack in as many calories as I can given I usually hit the wall just before lunch time.

 My big issue is that because I lose appetite on long distance hikes, burning between 5,000-8,000 calories a day.
 I find that because zi loose appetite on these sort of hikes I have to force myself to eat regularly.
 When I’m paying attention I will eat on an hourly basis, not huge amounts, but lots of calories.
 Typically I will have a decent breakfast packed with energy and consuming around 400-500 calories.
 I will then eat snacks throughout the day on an hourly basis eating roughly 150-200 calories per hour.
 I really do have to force myself to eat sometimes so its important to only carry food that you want rather than what you think you should carry!

-I have also started to carry Clif Shot Bloks which are my preferred alternative to the gels often favoured by runners .
-I will usually consume a packet over two days and eat them in the afternoon.
+I have also started to carry Clif Shot Bloks which are my preferred alternative to the gels often favoured by runners.
+I will usually consume a packet over two days and eat them in the afternoons.
 I find they give a quick hit of energy and are easy to consume when I don’t feel like eating.
 At the end of the day I finish off with a decent meal that includes a hit of protein as soon as I get to camp to allow my body to recover overnight.

 This still leaves me with a calorie deficit and on a long distance hike and I have found over the years that I average losing 3.5 kg of body weight per week.